ThummalaVinay3/Spotify/README.md

 2. Set up the database schema and tables using the provided normalization structure.
 3. Insert the sample data into the respective tables.
 4. Execute SQL queries to solve the listed problems.
-5. Explore query optimization techniques for large datasets.
+5. Explore query optimization techniques for large datasets

 ---